 PrEPX South Australia

-Alfred Health’s highly successful PrEPX study will be expanded into South Australia thanks to a new partnership with South Australian Health and Medical Research Institute (SAHMRI) and SA Health.
+Alfred Health’s highly successful PrEPX study for those at risk for HIV infection will be expanded into South Australia thanks to a new partnership with South Australian Health & Medical Research Institute (SAHMRI) and SA Health.

 Victorian PrEPX information is available here.